 About Andrew

-Andrew Malilay White is from Guam, where his family still resides.
+Dr. Andrew Malilay White is a Filipino-American theorist and artist from Guam, where his family still resides.
 He first began studying music theory and piano performance at the University of Guam.
 He received degrees from the University of Notre Dame, New York University, and the University of Chicago.

 Andrew researches how nineteenth-century pianists practiced in order to improvise.
-These improvisatory practice methods were linked to thoroughbass and related eighteenth-century practices like the partimento tradition, but in many cases were chordal and “harmonic” in conception.
+These improvisatory practice methods were linked to thoroughbass and related eighteenth-century practices like the partimento tradition, but in many cases were both chordal and textural in conception.
 This research is based on the pedagogical materials of Carl Czerny, Simon Sechter, and Friedrich Wieck, as well as sketches and works by Clara Schumann and Franz Liszt and accounts of their playing and improvisation.
-His secondary interests include topic theory, live coding music, and the anthropology of skill.
-He has given public improvised performances not only at the piano, but also using electronic live-coding environments, and has given improvised performances that combine the two in a continuous piano-and-electronics texture.
+Andrew researches the musical properties of ballet dance, and has presented his work on ballet at the conference for the Society for Music Theory and at the conference for Practitioner Centered Music Theory at the Ohio State University.
+His secondary interests include live-coded music and the anthropology of skill.
+Andrew performs improvised music not only at the piano, but also using electronic live-coding environments, and has mounted performances that combine the two in a continuous piano-and-electronics texture.